 Although many individual domestic animals have now been shown to have been infected with SARS-CoV-2 [1], it is unusual for infected animals to show signs of illness and these have generally been mild.
 Crucially, there is no evidence that domestic animals are significantly involved in the spread of COVID-19 [1].

-Please note that there are many things that are currently unknown about this virus and the risk it poses to pets and from pets to humans.
+Please note that there are still things that are unknown about this virus and the risk it poses to pets and humans.
 This information has been prepared with the best and most current information available at the time but things are changing rapidly as the situation evolves.
 Our information is updated as often as possible.

 What animal species can be infected with SARS-CoV-2?

 There is evidence of infection (both experimental and natural) of a range of wild and domesticated animals with SARS-CoV-2 [1, 4].
 Susceptibility to the virus (how easily a species can be infected with the virus) varies across species.
-The likelihood of and severity of clinical signs of disease in the infected animal and potential to transmit the virus to other animals, also varies across species.
-There is more information emerging about this frequently.
+The likelihood of and severity of clinical signs of disease in the infected animal and potential to transmit the virus to other animals, also varies across species and more information continues to emerge about this.
 In addition, the effects of new variants of the virus may vary with different animal species, which highlights the importance of effective and ongoing surveillance of the virus in animals.

 Wild and captive wild species